ossunited/opensource-template/GOVERNANCE.md

 ## License

-Copyright (c) Broadsage Corporation.
-All rights reserved.
+Copyright © 2025 Broadsage.
+The term "Broadsage" refers to Broadsage Corporation. and/or its subsidiaries.

 The project is licensed under the [Apache-2.0](./LICENSE).
 All contributions to the project must be made under this license.